thailyn/RimWorld-SanguophageTweaks/ANALYSIS.md

 Note that "hemogen" and "hemogen resource" are interchangable here, as opposed to the non-normalized "total hemogen".

 * Pawns with a larger body size have more total hemogen.
-* The hemogen resource for a pawn is a normalized value, so a single unit can represent a different amount of total hemogen for different pawns.
+* The hemogen resource for a pawn is a normalized value, so a single unit of hemogen resource can represent a different amount of total hemogen for different pawns.
 * Bloodfeeder victims lose a fraction of their blood and fraction of their hemogen per bite that is inversely proportional to their body size.
 * Bloodfeeder biters gain an amount of hemogen that is inversely proportional to their own body size.
 * The amount of hemogen a bloodfeeder biter gains does not depend on the victim's body size.